 UK van speed limits: all you need to know

 What's the speed limit for a van in the UK?
-Well it's not always the same as it is for cars.
-Here we explain the differences
+It's not always the one you'll see posted on the road.
+We explain all

 UK van speed limits